easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_OAUTH_VS_API_KEY_VISUAL.md

 ```
 ┌────────────────────────────────────────────┐
-│ Q: Why can't Q-IDE use GitHub OAuth?       │
+│ Q: Why can't Top Dog use GitHub OAuth?       │
 │                                            │
-│ A: Because Q-IDE is a local application    │
+│ A: Because Top Dog is a local application    │
 │    that GitHub doesn't officially know     │
 │    about or trust with OAuth access.       │
 │                                            │
-│    Instead, Q-IDE uses an API Key,         │
+│    Instead, Top Dog uses an API Key,         │
 │    which gives you explicit control and    │
 │    security.                               │
 │                                            │